 - Part time Faculty teaching two or more course sections are eligible for 50% tuition remission in that semester.

 Part time Staff who are scheduled to work at least 17.5 hours per week during at least nine months of the year are eligible for 50% tuition remission for any courses they take.
-Part-time staff may take up to three undergraduate courses or up to two (2) graduate courses.
-Part-time staff, working a different schedule other than the normal day shift hours are allowed to take up to three day courses and have them covered under the policy.
+Part-time staff may take up to two (2) undergraduate courses or up to two (2) graduate courses.
+Part-time staff, working a different schedule other than the normal day shift hours are allowed to take up to two day (2) courses and have them covered under the policy.

 Ordinarily, courses may not be taken which conflict with regular work hours.
 A manager, in limited circumstances and with vice president approval, may grant an employee approval to take a course during work hours, if the course is not offered outside regular work hours and is required for a degree program.
 Coursework may not interfere with the performance of the employee's regularly assigned responsibilities.
 Exempt and Non-exempt staff taking courses approved by their manager during work hours are required to work additional hours during the pay period to receive full pay.
 For one week intensive courses, all staff must use vacation or personal time.

 Eligibility for Dependent Children